Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Linear preconditioning

 \begin{thm} Let $\Pi$ have potential $U$ satisfying Assumption \ref{ass:m sc and M smoothness}.
 For a given preconditioner $L\in GL_{d}(\mathbb{R})$ for which Assumptions \ref{ass:hessian localisation} and \ref{ass:eigengap} hold, the condition number after preconditioning satisfies

 where $\delta := 1 - (1 - 2\gamma ^ {-1}\sigma_d ^ {-2}\epsilon) ^ 2$. \end{thm}

 For a proof see Appendix \ref{proof:kappa_L_bound_2}.
 Based on this result, it might be tempting to arbitrarily increase the eigengap $\gamma$ or the least eigenvalue $\sigma_d$ of $L$.
-Note, however, that this may also cause $\epsilon$ to increase.
+Note, however, that this will also cause $\epsilon$ to increase.

 \begin{rem} Appendix \ref{proof:A3 implies A1} shows that Assumption \ref{ass:hessian localisation} implies Assumption \ref{ass:explicit eigenvalue}.
 Similarly Assumption \ref{ass:hessian localisation} and Assumption \ref{ass:eigengap} combined imply Assumption \ref{ass:explicit eigenvector} \citep[Corollary~1]{yu:15}.
 If the norm $\|\nabla^2U(x)-LL^T\|$ is difficult to compute the Frobenius norm can be used to form the upper bound since $\|\nabla^2U(x)-LL^T\| \leq \|\nabla^2U(x)-LL^T\|_F$. \end{rem}